 I live in the UK.
-Now I don't know about the rest of the world, but over here tea is big - I mean really BIG!
-Oh we like the odd cup of coffee every now and then, but tea! - We get through gallons of the stuff.
+Now, I don't know about the rest of the world, but over here tea is big—I mean really big!
+Oh, we like the odd cup of coffee every now and then, but we're obsessed with tea!
+We go through gallons of the stuff.
 We drink it as soon as we get up in the morning, and before we go to bed at night.
-We drink it with every meal (and also between meals) - So you get the picture - we like our tea.
+We drink it with every meal (and also between meals).
+So, you get the picture—we like our tea.

-So imagine my surprise to discover that there is a THIRD way to drink tea!
-You can drink it as WINE - Yes! you can make wine out of tea - And I have the recipe!
-If you have ever wanted to make alcohol at home, now is your chance - read on.
+So, imagine my surprise to discover that there is a third way to drink tea!
+You can drink it as wine?
+Yes, you can make wine out of tea!
+And, I have the recipe!
+If you have ever wanted to make alcohol at home, now is your chance!

 Ye Olde Book of Wine Recipes